ljw1004/roslyn/docs/specs/feature - arbitrary async returns - discussion.md

 s.Dispose(); // maybe this should cancel the work
 ```

 It's possible, in the proposal as outlined, for the async method body to communicate with its builder.
-The way is a bit hacky: the async method has to await a custom awaiter, and thebuilder's `AwaitOnCompleted` method is responsible for recognizing that custom awaiter and doing the right thing:
+The way is a bit hacky: the async method has to await a custom awaiter, and the builder's `AwaitOnCompleted` method is responsible for recognizing that custom awaiter and doing the right thing:
 ```csharp
 async IAsyncActionWithProgress<string> TestAsync()
 {